-THE KEY DIFFERENCES BETWEEN FUND FLOW AND CASH FLOW STATEMENTS
+THE KEY DIFFERENCES BETWEEN FUND FLOW AND CASH FLOW STATEMENTS company.
+The fund flow statement determines the source and

-Fund Flow Cash Flow Funds flow statements record the changes in working capital.
+Funds flow statements record the changes in working capital.
 Cash flow statements record the movement of cash only.
-It helps understand the financial position of the company.
-It helps understand the net cash flow of the company.
-The fund flow statement determines the source and application of funds.
-The cash flow statement records changes in opening balance and closing balance of cash.
+It helps understand the financial position of the It helps understand the net cash flow of the company

+Fund Flow

+The cash flow statement records changes in opening application of funds. balance and closing balance of cash.

 It works on the accrual basis of accounting.
 It works on a cash basis of accounting.

 The analysis is for the long term.
 The analysis is for a short duration.

 Fund flow is useful for capital budgeting.
 Cash flow is useful for cash budgeting.
-Presented by Abinash Kr.
-Mandilwar, Chief Manager and Faculty, BOI STC, Kolkata

-Bank of India
+Cash Flow